 The arrival of “20 and odd” African men and women at Hampton’s Point Comfort in 1619 was a pivotal moment in the nation’s history.
 Stolen by English privateers from a Spanish slave ship and brought to Point Comfort in late August of 1619 on a ship called the White Lion, these natives of west central Africa were later sold for food and suppliers.
 They were the first Africans to arrive in English North America.

-Four hundred years later, a series of special events and activities are planned, tied to the landing date in late August, including:
+Hundreds of years later, a series of special events and activities are planned annually, tied to the landing date in late August.